 The Management Committee of QSA

-PresidentStefanie Becker: Stef is an ex-sailplanes pilot from Germany who started paragliding in Australia in 2017, and can now regularly be found at diverse flying sites.
+PresidentStefanie Becker: Stef flew sailplanes in Germany, started paragliding in Australia in 2017, and can now regularly be found at diverse flying sites.
 She became the Secretary of Wicked Wings in 2020 and a Senior Safety Officer in 2024.
 Stef was invited to join the QSA management committee in 2022, became Secretary in 2023, and was elected as President in 2024.
-She also served as a SAFA board member for a while but resigned in 2025, which gives her more time for QSA and to play with the clouds. 😊
+She also served as a SAFA board member for a while but resigned in 2025, which gives her more time for QSA and to play with the clouds. 😊 Contact: president@qsa.asn.au

 Sonya Fardell: Sonya is the representative for the Wicked Wings Toowoomba and District Para/Hang Gliding Club.
 She joined the club shortly after she started paragliding in 2007.
 At that time it was a very small club, and Wicked Wings pilots were excited when they had six people out on the hill on a good day.
 Sonya became more involved with the club and was Secretary for many years, often organising Killarney long weekend flying (together with Andrew Horchner).
 She cherishes how the club grew and evolved over the years.
 Sonya has been a QSA member since 2021 and can be found at diverse flying sites when the weather is good.

 Paul Reilly: Paul started flying hang gliders in the early 80’s as a teenager, in Toowoomba with a great group of people in the Toowoomba Hang Gliding Club.
 Paul has also been flying Weight Shift Microlights for close to ten years now.
 He has been involved with a number of clubs as secretary (including QSA) and on their committees.
-Paul is an experienced investigator, having conducted investigations in relation to recreational aircraft incidents and provided evidence during coronial matters.
+Paul is an experienced Safety Officer and AIRS manager, having conducted investigations in relation to recreational aircraft incidents and provided evidence during coronial matters.
 He continues to fly trikes and hang gliders and loves both forms of flying.

 Our Past Committee Members: